Flagship Studios: Mythos

 Mythos was a game under development by a division of Flagship Studios commonly called "Flagship Seattle".
 An online RPG, similar in style to Diablo, the game was used to test the networking technology behind the multiplayer component of Hellgate: London.
 It was expected to be free to play and download, although the financing model was never set in stone.
 Following the layoffs at Flagship Studios due to the financial issues, the intellectual property rights over Mythos have now been claimed by the Korean company Hanbitsoft, which was offered as collateral for loans earlier in the year.
 Mythos lead designer Travis Baldree and Flagship Studios co-founder Max Schaefer have subsequently formed the new game company Runic Games along with the remaining staff of 14 behind the game from Flagship Seattle.
 Runic Games developed the Diablo-like action RPG Torchlight.
 They have since left Runic to found Double Damage Games.

-Closed
+Closure

-The co-founder Max Schaefer announced on August 15, 2008, that the studio has "for all intents and purposes" shut down.
+On August 15, 2008, co-founder Max Schaefer announced that the studio had shut down.
+Max and Erich Schaefer then formed Runic Games, which dissolved in November 2017.